lynettequek/lynettequek.github.io/_posts/2015-05-14-WebAudio-Blog-2.md

 - default value is 0
 - ranges from -1200 to 1200

 **computedFrequency**

 - both `frequency` and `detune` are `a-rate` parameters, used together to determine a `computedFrequency` value

 **One-Shot behaviour**

+- a sound or short audio clip
+- uses the `AudioBuffer` interface
+- used in drum machines, sequencers and 3D games etc
+- can be played using oscillators (in the form of notes or tunes)
+- `AudioBufferSourceNodes`: create a node, attach a buffer, set loop boolean value, connect to a node on the graph that will lead to destination, call noteOn or noteGrainOn, and noteOff

 **BiquadFilterNode:**